frederic-perez/AmE-dictionary/data/idioms.md

 __barnacled__ _adj_
 __barnburner__ :four: Any thing, event, or occasion that is especially exciting, impressive, or successful. _I had so much fun at Jonathan’s bachelor party last night—it was a real barnburner!_
 __barrel of laugh__ :two: Someone who is very funny.
-__barrel of laughs__ :two: Fun, funny, and pleasant.
+__barrel of laughs__ :three: Fun, funny, and pleasant.
 Often used sarcastically to indicate that someone is unpleasant or not enjoyable to be around. _A: “Is Mr. Grant always cranky?”
 B: “Oh, yeah—he’s a real barrel of laughs!”_ _I always have so much fun when Katie’s around—she’s totally a barrel of laughs!_
 __barter with__ :two: To swap or trade items with another person, rather than exchanging money. _I bartered with some guy at the flea market for a futon, so now I have a place to sleep, at least._
 __basket case__
 __bat an eye__ :three: To display a subtle emotional reaction, such as consternation, annoyance, sadness, joy, etc. Generally used in the negative to denote that the person in question did not display even a hint of an emotional response. _Mary didn’t even bat an eye when I told her I was moving out._
 __bats in the belfry__
+__batshit__
 __batten down the hatches__ To prepare for a challenging situation.
 While this originated as a nautical phrase, it is now used for any sort of imminent problem. _There’s a tornado coming—batten down the hatches!_
 __batteries included__ _informal_ I a product usability (mostly in software) it states that the product comes together with all possible parts required for full usability. _A batteries include approach._
 __bazillion__ A very large, nonspecific number or quantity. _Why do you insist on buying new shoes when you have a bazillion pairs already?_